LeifNode/Novus-Engine/README.md

 ## Introduction

-**Novus Engine** is a bare-bones 3D game engine built in Direct3D 11.
+**Novus Engine** is a bare-bones 3D game engine built using Direct3D 11.
 This is made with the intent of helping me experiment with complex shaders and effects.

 Currently I am porting code over from my old project into this new engine and refactoring it as I go in order to be more consistent with the coding style as a whole.

+This project is built in Visual Studio 2013 and is currently only targeted at x64 hardware.

 ## Features (Planned)